 Hebrew University of Jerusalem, LL.B., 2016

-Columbia Law School, LL.M. cum laude, 2021
+Columbia Law School, LL.M. (cum laude), 2021

 Admission:

-Member of the Israel Bar Association since 2017
+Israel Bar Association, 2017

 Insights & News - Lina Makhuli: